 4. Respect your team’s time

-If you feel like most meetings are a total waste of time, you aren’t alone.
+If you feel like most meetings are a total waste of time, you probably aren’t alone.
 We’re guessing that the scene from The Office with everyone making up games to pass the time during meetings probably came from some real-life inspiration:

 Remember that meetings should focus on empowering teams to tackle projects, not bore them to death.